HistoricEngland/H.API/HeritageGatewayRecordSchemaDocumentation.md

 ---

 ### Attribute: `record.objectFinds.*.periods`
-**CORE HGR attribute or OPTIONAL attribute**: CORE\
+**CORE HGR attribute or OPTIONAL attribute**: OPTIONAL\
-**Mandatory in HGR**: Y (if attribute startDate and endDate have been omitted, if 'UNCERTAIN' then attribute startDate and endDate must have been omitted)\
+**Mandatory in HGR**: Y (if record.objectFinds attribute is present AND if attribute startDate and endDate have been omitted, if 'UNCERTAIN' then attribute startDate and endDate must have been omitted)\
 **Data Type**: Array\
 **Description**: An array that contains one or more strings representing periods for Herritage Asset.
 (MIDAS)\
 **Validation Rules**: [Array](DataValidationRulesDescriptions.md#array)